Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 It can be worked in either direction but must be consistent.

 A variation on rhodes stitch which makes a raised surface.
 It is worked in the same way as rhodes stitch with each stitch moving one thread in an anticlockwise direction from the previous but the outline is octagonal rather than square.
-Follow the numbering from 1 – 22 for the starting point of each stitch which passes over a central point.
+Follow the numbering from 1 to 22 for the starting point of each stitch which passes over a central point.

 Bring needle through at A, hold thread down with left thumb, insert needle at B and bring out at C, keeping thread loose.
 Holding thread down again, insert needle at D and bring out at E. Continue in this way.